-Here are five ways that a Cease and Desist Letter can be used to stop an individual or a business from infringing on your rights.
+Here are five ways a Cease and Desist Letter can stop an individual or a business from infringing on your rights.

 Harassment can take many forms.
-If you have been on the receiving end of unwanted advances or sexual harassment, for example, preparing and sending a Cease and Desist Letter to the perpetrator documents the abuse and formally requests that it stop.
+Suppose you have been receiving unwanted advances or sexual harassment, for example.
+In that case, preparing and sending a Cease and Desist Letter to the perpetrator documents the abuse and formally requests that it stop.

 Bullying and threats are also considered forms of harassment.
 While these behaviors can happen anywhere, they most commonly occur in workplace settings between employees, for instance, or between an employee and a supervisor.

 Harassment is generally illegal, and a Cease and Desist Harassment Letter can help document what you have endured.
-The threat of legal action for harassment can also help put a stop to the abuse, scaring the other party into more appropriate behavior.
+The threat of legal action for harassment can also help stop the abuse, scaring the other party into more appropriate behavior.

-Even if the other party stops, this does not preclude you from filing a grievance or legal action as the result of the harassment you have already been through.
-Doing so may provide you with useful evidence of the conduct and serve as proof of your responsible handling of a difficult situation.
+Even if the other party stops, this does not preclude you from filing a grievance or legal action due to the harassment you have already been through.
+Doing so may provide you with valuable evidence of the conduct and serve as proof of your responsible handling of a difficult situation.

 2. Debt Collection

 Debt collection agencies are famous for their harassing and often illegal conduct.
 You may be inundated with excessive phone calls, letters, and other contact forms.
 These may be at odd hours or so frequent as to constitute unlawful activity.

 Federal and state laws govern how debt collectors attempt to collect what is owed.
 Failures to abide by these laws may entitle you to send a Cease and Desist Letter to a debt collector and possibly take legal action against them if the harassment does not stop.

-A debt collection Cease and Desist Letter typically includes information related to the Fair Debt Collection Practices Act (FDCPA), also known as 15 USC § 1692.
+A Debt Collection Letter typically includes information related to the Fair Debt Collection Practices Act (FDCPA), also known as 15 USC § 1692.
 The threat of legal action under this law, enacted in 1978, often has a powerful effect on debt collectors.